-The McBride Honors Program in Public Affairs offers an honors minor consisting of seminars, courses, and off-campus activities that has the primary goal of providing a select number of students the opportunity to cross the boundaries of their technical expertise into the ethical, cultural, socio-political, and environmental dimensions of human life.
+HNRS 120 - LEADERSHIP BY DESIGN II (II) (WI) In the second of two semesters of this honors experience, students participate in a multidisciplinary, integrated, collaborative environment that blends leadership, design, communication, innovation, and ethics in order to build the capabilities needed to lead and address grand challenges.
+Students experience a combination of experiential learning, projects, seminar discussions, guest speakers, and design sprints.
+Students build on the first semester as they advance leadership skills and work to be better designers, creators, thinkers, innovators, and communicators.
+They will address the questions "What is good design?"
+"What is good leadership?"
+"What is innovation?" and "How do I best tell a select number of students the opportunity to cross the boundaries of their technical expertise into the ethical, cultural, socio-political, and environmental dimensions of human life.
 Students will develop their skills in communication, critical thinking, and leadership through seminar-style classes that explore diverse aspects of the human experience.
 The seminars are designed to offer coherent perspectives across the curriculum, allowing for a maximum degree of discussion and debate on complex topics.
 Themes, approaches, and perspectives from the humanities and the social sciences are integrated with science and engineering perspectives to develop in students habits of thought necessary for a comprehensive understanding of societal and cultural issues that enhance critical thinking, social responsibility, and enlightened leadership.

-Please see the McBride Honors Program in Interdisciplinary Minors for more details about this program.
+Please see the Guy T. McBride, Jr. Honors Program in Interdisciplinary Minors for more details about this program.

-Visit: mcbride.mines.edu
+Visit the McBride website: mcbride.mines.edu

-Grand Challenge Scholars Program
+Grand Challenges Scholars Program

 The Grand Challenges Scholars Program (GCSP) prepares students to be world-changers and impact-makers.
-The GCSP offers a way to combine coursework, extracurricular activities, and experiences that prepare you to address complex socio-technical issues, such as the National Academy of Engineering (NAE) Grand Challenges and the United Nations Sustainable Development Goals, while receiving certification from the NAE and a designation on your transcript.
-As a Scholar, you will have the chance to choose your own pathways to gain skills in interdisciplinary thinking, working across diverse cultures, applying engineering and science in the service of others, entrepreneurship, and addressing problems through design, research, and creativity.
+The GCSP offers a way to combine coursework, extracurricular activities, and experiences that prepare you to address complex socio-technical issues, such as the National Academy of Engineering (NAE) Grand Challenges and the United Nations Sustainable Development Goals, while receiving certification from the NAE and a scholars designation at graduation.
+As a scholar, you will have the chance to choose your own pathways to gain skills in interdisciplinary thinking, working across diverse cultures, applying engineering and science in the service of others, entrepreneurship, and addressing problems through design, research, and creativity.

-Visit the Grand Challenge Scholars Program website.
+Visit the Grand Challenge Scholars Program website at grandchallenges.mines.edu